What is purchase price allocation?

 Cost Approach

-his approach provides an indication of value using the economic principle that a buyer will pay no more for an asset or company than the cost to obtain an asset of equal utility.
+The cost approach provides an indication of value using the economic principle that a buyer will pay no more for an asset or company than the cost to obtain an asset of equal utility.
+The value is estimated based on the replacement, summation or reproduction cost of an asset, adjusted for obsolescence.
+It is applied where no active market exists and the asset does not generate independent cash flows.

 - Internally developed software